 Learning by example and memorization

 Memorization has a bad reputation when it comes to toddlers and learning – people say not to force “sorry”s because they’ll just be memorized, not heartfelt.
 But when it comes to manners, a little memorization can actually be ideal.
-When you teach a toddler to say “please” it’s not because you really want him to focus on pleading for his dinner, it’s just that you want him to use the language that he might be expected to use in the future, and to instill a sense of graciousness.
+When you teach a toddler to say “please” it’s not because you really want them to focus on pleading for their dinner, it’s just that you want them to use the language that they might be expected to use in the future, and to instill a sense of graciousness.

-The same thing is true for saying hello and waving goodbye – you can start off by gently preparing your child (“We’re going to wave and say ‘bye-bye,’ okay?”) before each time he needs to show off his brand new manners.
-Before you know it, there’s a good chance he will be waving (or saying please) all on his own, just out of habit.
+The same thing is true for saying hello and waving goodbye – you can start off by gently preparing your child (“We’re going to wave and say ‘bye-bye,’ okay?”) before each time they need to show off their brand new manners.
+Before you know it, there’s a good chance they will be waving (or saying please) all on their own, just out of habit.

-More than that, though, children learn by example, and the way you and his other caregivers talk to him, other people, or each other is going to have a big impact on his manners as he grows.
-Now that he has a few more language skills than he did when he was younger, you can do some gentle prompting about his pleases and thank yous, but it’s the way he sees you acting that may have the most of an impact on him.
+More than that, though, children learn by example, and the way you and their other caregivers talk to them, other people, or each other is going to have a big impact on their manners as they grow.
+Now that they have a few more language skills than they did when they were younger, you can do some gentle prompting about their pleases and thank yous, but it’s the way they see you acting that may have the most of an impact on them.
 Positive reinforcement can be a good accompaniment to leading by example.
 Reprimands, on the other hand, are unlikely to help out, and could get in the way.

 Please and thank you, and hello and goodbye, might seem like pretty small places to start when introducing your child to the world of good manners, but they’re important building blocks, and do you remember how long it took your little one to get the hang of stacking actual blocks?
 These things take time and energy: yours as well as Baby‘s.